studio1902/statamic-peak-browser-appearance/README.md

 ## How to Install

 This addon is automatically installed when you install Peak via the Statamic CLI.
-If you want to install this addon manually on on older Peak install run:
+If you want to install this addon manually on an older Peak install run:

 ``` bash
 composer require studio1902/statamic-peak-browser-appearance
 ```

-You will have to manually link all SEO fieldsets to this ones in this addon.
+You will have to manually link all Browser Appearance fieldsets to this ones in this addon.

 ## Contributing
 Contributions and discussions are always welcome, no matter how large or small.
 Treat each other with respect.
 Read the [Code of Conduct](https://github.com/studio1902/statamic-peak-commands/blob/main/.github/CODE_OF_CONDUCT.md).